thibaultfaure/thibaultfaure/README.md

 I've had the chance to work for various kinds of businesses.
 I've worked both as a fullstack and a back-end developer.

-I mainly use my github account to write the code related to the articles I write for Baeldung.
+I mainly use my github account to post the code related to the articles I write for Baeldung.
 Baeldung is the worldwide reference for tutorials on Java/Spring topics.

 Here are the articles I've written for Baeldung:
 - https://www.baeldung.com/spring-autowired-field-null